High Performance Computing and Storage, Operations and Support

 IDRE Research Network and UCLA Science DMZ

 During 2017 IDRE, with assistance from the NSF, will place a new, high-performance upgrade to its internal network and external connections into production.
-Internally, bandwidth is being increased to 400 gigabits between the Hoffman2 cluster and our HPC and CASS storage systems.
+Internally, bandwidth is being increased to 400 gigabits between the Hoffman2 cluster and our HPC storage system.
 Externally, we are increasing bandwidth to redundant 100 gigabit connections to the UCLA Science DMZ.
 These links will enable direct, high-performance connections from UCLA schools, departments and labs to the IDRE data centers as well as high-throughput capabilities to national laboratories and remote collaborators.

-IDRE Storage Options
+IDRE HPC Storage Options

 Facilities for Interdisciplinary Collaborations